Japanese macaque

 Macaca fuscata

-We have a small group of male Japanese macaques – Honshu, Ken, Kirrin and Katana.
+We have a small group of Japanese macaques at the zoo, including Honshu, Ken, Kirrin, and Katana.

 Population